 edX Online

-What is data analysis?
+What is data analytics?

 Data analysis is the process of extracting information from data.
 It involves multiple stages, including establishing a data set, preparing the data for processing, applying models, identifying key findings, and creating reports.
-The goal of data analysis is to find actionable insights that can inform decision-making.
-Data analysis can involve data mining, descriptive and predictive analysis, statistical analysis, business analytics, and big data analytics.

 Featured Data Analysis Courses